 - Drawing and clearly stating the correct conclusion

 The course features a highly participative, learn-by-doing approach.
-For each skill, the instructor will demonstrate the skill and students will have an opportunity to practice and master that skill.
+For each skill, the professor will demonstrate the skill, and students have an opportunity to practice and master that skill.
 Class activities include both written and oral assignments.
-In addition to skills-based learning, each class will include elements of the most tested rules of law on each of the MBE topics.
-Students also receive access to BARBRI AMP as they have in the past.
+In addition to skills-based learning, each class will include elements of the most tested rules of law on three (3) of the MBE subject areas.

 Bar exam assistance

-The MLIC Bar Exam Help section provides information concerning Oklahoma state bar exam as well as information regarding taking bar exams in other states.
+The MLIC Bar Exam Help section provides information concerning the Oklahoma state bar exam, as well as information regarding bar exams in other states.